the-noble-analyst/Heart-Stroke-Prediction/README.md

 Contributions, issues, and feature requests are welcome!

 ## 👤 Author

-**Nabeel Siddiqui**
+**Nabeel**
 - GitHub: [@the-noble-analyst](https://github.com/the-noble-analyst)
 - Project Link: [Heart Stroke Prediction](https://github.com/the-noble-analyst/Heart-Stroke-Prediction)

 ---

-⭐️ If you found this project helpful, please consider giving it a star!
+## 🙏 Acknowledgments

+- Dataset source: [Add dataset source]
+- Together AI for conversational AI capabilities
+- Streamlit for the web framework
+- The open-source community for various ML libraries

 ---

-- Mobile application version
-- Enhanced visualization of risk factors
-- Historical tracking for registered users
+## 📞 Support

+If you have any questions or need help with the project, please open an issue or reach out through wmail : nabeelsiddiqui468@gmail.com

+---

+⭐️ **If you found this project helpful, please consider giving it a star!**

+---

+*Built with ❤️ for better health awareness*